Mentalab-hub/Mentalab-EEGLab-Plugin/README.md

-#Mentalab-EEGLab-Plugin
+# Mentalab-EEGLab-Plugin

-Mentalab-EEGLab-Plugin is MATLAB library that acts as a plugin for [EEGLab] (https://sccn.ucsd.edu/eeglab/index.php).
+Mentalab-EEGLab-Plugin is MATLAB library that acts as a plugin for [EEGLab](https://sccn.ucsd.edu/eeglab/index.php).
 Use it to import Mentalab Explore CSV and BIN files into an EEGLab structure.

 ## Installation